Hypoglycemia Diet Plan: Best & Worst Foods to Manage it Well

 Summary

-Eating a lot of carbs at once can affect your health adversely.
-Hence, taking them in small quantities spread throughout the day is highly recommended.
+Eating a lot of carbohydrates at once can adversely affect your health.
+Hence, it is highly recommended that you take them in small quantities spread throughout the day.

 Do Eat Fruits As Whole

 Being rich in minerals, vitamins, and fiber, fruits help in maintaining glucose levels in the body.
-It is advised to opt for whole fruit over juice and consuming whole fruit contains more fiber.
+It is advised to opt for whole fruit over juice and consume whole fruit, which contains more fiber.
 Some of the fruits you must consume are:

 • Apples